ZekeRedgrave/PyDoujin-Downloader/README.md

 - Adding a GUI Soon
-- New Feature will be add Soon
+- New Feature will be add soon
-- Future Feature will be added soon such as Doujin, Anime and Hentai Downloader Soon
+- Future Feature will be added soon such as Doujin, Anime and Hentai Downloader, Torrent, Video Streaming ( YouTube, Twitch, Facebook and etc. ), and more.